zhanglab/psamm/docs/tutorial/fpp.rst

 By default, the ``vis`` command assigns only one reaction to each reaction node.
-Additionally, it allows users to condense multiple reaction nodes into one node through the ``--combine`` option, in order to reduce the number of nodes and edges, and make the image clearer.
+Additionally, it allows users to condense multiple reaction nodes into one node through ``--combine`` option, in order to reduce the number of nodes and edges, making the image clearer.
 Combine level 0 is the default, which does not collapse any nodes.
 Level 1 is used to condense nodes that represent the same reaction and have a common reactant or product connected.
 Level 2 is used to condense nodes that represent different reactions but connected